Skparab1/go/README.md

 # go
-a super fast url shortener in HTML and Js.
+A super fast url shortener in HTML and Js.
 Basically a scaled down version of [my old one](github.com/skparab1/js-url-shortener)

 ## Much faster than old p5js one